microsoft/hands-on-lab-acs-teams/docs/workshop.md

 ## Create a call

-Next step is to create a call between two users: An Azure Communication Services user and a Microsoft Teams user.
+Next step is to create a call between two users: an Azure Communication Services user and a Microsoft Teams user.

 ### Add the call method